2026 - 2027 Academic Year

 Please ensure that you review this document prior to Week 1 meeting (Tuesday 9am)

-If you experience any problems with access or are unable to locate any materials, please contact Dr. Pilipenko (np2615@cumc.columbia.edu
+If you experience any problems with access or are unable to locate any materials, please contact Dr. Pilipenko (np2615@cumc.columbia.edu) as soon as possible

-Total of 4 clinical sessions should be recorded during the course of the training/rotation
+Total of 4 clinical visits should be recorded by the resident during the course of the training/rotation.

-Please ensure that you are familiar with the Direct Observation & Video Review: Comprehensive Form as it elaborates on key areas of assessment/observation - see Google Drive
+Residents should be familiar with Direct Observation & Video Review: Comprehensive Form as it elaborates on key areas of assessment/observation as outlined in the Direct Observation/Video Review Form.
+Both forms are available in Google drive.

-At the end of the rotation, summary feedback for all encounters will be provided and reviewed.
-This summary feedback will directly inform training evaluation
+At the end of the rotation, summary feedback for all visits will be provided and reviewed.
+This feedback will directly inform training evaluation.

 Video recording